Visage (video game): Plot

 The third chapter features 28-year-old Rakan Al-Mutawa, who suffered from scopophobia and believed that someone is spying on and attempting to silence him.
-In 1970, he was attacked by a shadowy entity and used a firearm to defend himself, after which he is interred in a psychiatric hospital.
+In 1970, he was attacked by a shadowy entity and used a firearm to defend himself, after which he is interned in a psychiatric hospital.
 Believing the hospital to be part of the conspiracy against him, Rakan wreaked havoc: threatening the staff, behaving violently, jumping from a window, sabotaging the building's electricity, and even killing a staff member with a crowbar.
-Doctors were often forced to sedate him when he acts out.
+Doctors were often forced to sedate him when he acted out.
 In response, Rakan was isolated from all other patients and staff.
-Months later, doctors concluded that Rakan is recovering, and he was officially discharged.
+Months later, doctors concluded that Rakan was recovering, and he was officially discharged.
 Sometime later, however, Rakan, now disabled, declared victory against the unnamed entity, before being locked and killed in a desolate cell by an unknown figure.

 The final chapter observes Dwayne's past family, consisting of wife Claire, son John, and daughter Sarah.
 Dwayne, an alcoholic, distanced himself from them.
-When Claire discovered that Dwayne had been abusively consuming Chlorpromazine to relieve stress, she expressed concern, however through his present senses, Dwayne learns that Claire was a gold digger who wanted him dead by various suicide methods, all of which are the causes of death of the previous inhabitants in the house.
-This chapter also has a scene where Dwayne sits at a sofa drinking a "wonderful" alcoholic "poison", as the television plays a live video of a masked man angrily seeking to find Dwayne's true self.
+When Claire discovered that Dwayne had been abusively consuming Chlorpromazine to relieve stress, she expressed concern, before she disappears and a naked man wearing a plague mask speaks to Dwayne in a distorted voice of Claire, telling Dwayne she was a gold digger who wanted him dead by various suicide methods, all of which are the causes of death of the previous inhabitants in the house.
+This chapter also has a scene where Dwayne sits at a sofa drinking a "wonderful" alcoholic "poison", as the television plays a live video of the masked man angrily seeking to find Dwayne's true self.
 There is also a scene set in Hell: a tall and wide cave, where people make themselves suffer; the masked man claims that thanks to Dwayne, everyone in Hell "enjoys their newfound home."
-The chapter ends with revealing that Dwayne was a scientist who started working at a water treatment plant in Riversdale, Maryland in April 1952.
+The chapter ends with revealing that Dwayne was a scientist who started working at a water treatment plant in Riversdale, Oregon in April 1952.
 There, Dwayne drops an apple to a well, which causes dead bodies to float.
 He faints and wakes up at his house.